 When you’re planning a trip to celebrate Mardi Gras in Lake Charles, check out this handy how-to guide to make the most of your experience.

-Mardi Gras weekend runs Feb.
-25 - March 1, 2022, with a wide array of events from a chicken run, Krewe of Barkus dog parade, gumbo cook-off, Children's parade and many more activities packing the calendar!
-The magic of the Mardi Gras season culminates with the finale of the Krewe of Krewes Parade on Mardi Gras Day Tuesday, March 1, 2022.
+Mardi Gras weekend runs February 16 - 21, 2023 with a wide array of events from a chicken run, Krewe of Barkus dog parade, a gumbo cook-off, Children's parade and many more activities packing the calendar!
+The magic of the Mardi Gras season culminates with the finale of the Krewe of Krewes Parade on Mardi Gras Day Tuesday, February 21, 2023.

 Although Louisiana summers are hot, carnival season in January-Early March brings milder temperatures ranging from the mid-40s at night to the mid-70s during the day.
 Be sure to pack for cooler weather and bring light layers you can easily add or remove based on current conditions.
 Comfortable shoes are a must, too.
 There’s a lot of walking – and dancing – to be done!

 Remember to wear the traditional colors of purple, green and gold.
 Visit the many local party and boutique stores in Lake Charles to pick up festive shirts, hats, and beads to wear during the celebrations.

 Pro Tip: Bring a poncho for the rain and an "upside down" umbrella to catch beads!
 Parade float-riders love to try to throw beads directly into the umbrellas that line the route!